 What is a Watershed Management Plan?

-The 2020 WMP will be an adaptable, comprehensive, evidence-based plan that includes action plans to help protect and improve water quality and keep the lake and watershed healthy, while balancing environmental, economic and community needs within the watershed.
-The 2020 WMP is intended to serve as a guiding document for decision-makers within the watershed including:
+The 2021 WMP is an adaptable, comprehensive, evidence-based plan that includes action plans to help protect and improve water quality and keep the lake and watershed healthy, while balancing environmental, economic and community needs within the watershed.
+The 2021 WMP is intended to serve as a guiding document for decision-makers within the watershed including: